Skip to main content

 Alex Knapp

-Alex Knapp is a PhD student in Northwestern University’s Interdisciplinary PhD in Theatre and Drama.
-Alex’s research interests focus on contemporary performance, materialism(s)/material culture, and aesthetic theory with respect to ecology, affect studies, human-nonhuman relations, and political history, theory, and economy.
-His essay “Breathing Bricks: Nut Brother’s Dust Project and the Politics of Particulate Matter” won the
+Alex Knapp is a PhD candidate in Northwestern University’s Interdisciplinary Program in Theatre and Drama.
+His research interests and pedagogy focus on contemporary performance, materialism(s)/material culture, and aesthetic theory with respect to the environmental humanities, more-than-human and other-than-human relations, and political history, theory, and economy.
+Alex’s dissertation investigates how artists and activists deal with environmental

 Claudia Kinahan